ngchampion/Data-Exploration/index.md

 are a not for provide organization funded by multiple world governments that focuses on providing an open source of data about all life on earth from bacteria and protoza to plant life and animal life.

 This data set is interesting to me as a falcon was my favorite animal growing up and now I can find out where in the United States I can go to see different types of falcons in the wild.

 ## Initial Questions

-- What initially drew you to this data?
+What initially drew me to this dataset aside from being about an animal that I find to be very cool.
+A perigrine falcon can dive at speeds over 150 miles per hour.
+It will also be interesting to find out if any particular species of falcon is becoming endangered.
+If they migrate like other birds, or if their natural environment is being impacted by industrialization or any other human induced issue.

-- What were you currious about?
+What questions I would specifically like to answer with this dataset are:

     QUESTION 1
     QUESTION 2